This page was reviewed under our medical and editorial policy by

 This page was updated on June 7, 2022.

-Certain factors may increase a woman's risk of developing vaginal cancer, such as age, smoking and previous conditions.
+Certain factors may increase a woman's risk for developing vaginal cancer, such as age, smoking and previous conditions.

-Alcohol: Some studies have suggested that drinking alcohol increases a woman’s risk for developing vaginal cancer, although it is not clear if this is entirely caused by alcohol, or whether it may be related to associated risk factors such as smoking or HPV infection.
+Alcohol: Some studies have suggested that drinking alcohol increases a woman’s risk for developing vaginal cancer.
+However, it's not clear if this is entirely caused by alcohol, or whether it may be related to associated risk factors such as smoking or HPV infection.

 Cervical cancer: A previous diagnosis of cervical cancer or cervical dysplasia (a precancerous condition) may increase the risk for developing vaginal cancer.
 This may be related to shared risk factors, such as HPV infection and smoking.